icon-project/icon-service/docs/governance_score_api.md

 ## isInScoreBlackList

-* Returns True if SCORE is in the black list.
+* Returns "0x1" if the SCORE is in the black list.

 ### Parameters